codergeek121/custom_elements-rails/README.md

 | `custom_elements/demo-element.js`   | `<app-demo>`                  |
 | `custom_elements/foo_bar_element.js`| `<app-foo-bar>`               |
 | `custom_elements/folder/foo_bar_element.js` | `<app-folder--foo-bar>` |

+#### Conversion Rules

+- Filenames are transformed into kebab-case (lowercase with hyphens).
+- The folder structure is reflected in the name using double hyphens (`--`) to separate folder names from the file name.
+- A [configurable prefix](#documentation) is added to the beginning of each custom element name.

 ## Add a custom element with the built-in generator